Applying for an intervention order (FVIO)

 The respondent must not:

-• damage the ’s property, including things that are jointly owned by the protected person and respondent, such as pets
+- damage the protected person’s property, including things that are jointly owned by the protected person and respondent, such as pets

 The applicant can also ask the magistrate to order the respondent to: